West Virginia Attorneys Help Those Injured by Poorly Designed, Manufactured or Tested Products

 - Motor vehicles and components.
 This may include an entire vehicle, such as the notorious 1960-1964 models of the Chevrolet Corvair whose rear wheels were prone to “tuck under” and cause rollover accidents.
 Or it might include small parts that are potentially deadly, such as Takata’s airbag inflators that can explode on deployment and send shrapnel into a driver’s face and chest, or GM’s faulty ignition switches that caused the car to suddenly stop without warning.

 - Pharmaceuticals.
 One of the worst examples of this occurred in the 1950s with thalidomide, marketed worldwide as a sedative for pregnant women.
-More recently the anticoagulant Xarelto, prescribed as an alternative to warfarin, was found to be irreversible if a patient started to bleed internally.
-It is believed that a number of deaths associated with major bleeding may have occurred because of this.
 Anti-depressants such as Paxil and Prozac have been linked to birth defects, and the type 2 diabetes drug Onglyza has been linked to heart failure, to name just a few.

 - Implanted medical devices.
 These include devices such as artificial knee and hip joints, pacemakers, IVC filters, insulin pumps, and the like.
 A defective implanted medical device not only endangers the user’s health by failing to do its job; additional surgery is required to remove and replace it.
 With artificial joints, replacement also includes rehabilitation and physical therapy.